Hong Kong Classical Radio Stations

 Frequently asked questions

-RTHK Radio 4 is the most-voted Classical station from Hong Kong on Ceroxi, with 365 community votes.
+RTHK Radio 4 tops the Hong Kong Classical chart on Ceroxi Radio, with 365 community votes.
 It streams at 70 kbps in AAC.
-Press play to listen — no signup, no app, no ads from us.
+Just press play to listen — no signup, no app, no fees.

-Ceroxi indexes 2 Classical radio stations from Hong Kong, all verified as reachable and streaming live in your browser.
-They broadcast from 2 cities across the country.
+Ceroxi Radio lists 2 Classical radio stations from Hong Kong, all verified as reachable and streaming live in your browser.

-No — Hong Kong Classical stations play directly in any modern web browser (Chrome, Safari, Firefox, Edge) on desktop or mobile.
-You can pin Ceroxi Radio to your phone's home screen for one-tap access without installing from the App Store or Play Store.
+Yes — every Hong Kong Classical station plays directly in Chrome, Safari, Firefox, or Edge.
+Pin Ceroxi Radio to your home screen for one-tap access — no app required.

-Hong Kong Classical stations on Ceroxi stream at bitrates from 70 to 128 kbps, depending on the broadcaster.
+Hong Kong Classical stations on Ceroxi Radio stream at bitrates from 70–128 kbps.
 Audio formats include AAC, MP3.
 Higher-bitrate stations sound richer but use more mobile data — most stations let you choose a lower-bitrate fallback automatically.

-Beyond Classical, popular genres broadcast from Hong Kong include Pop, Classic Rock, Electronic, and 2 more.
-Each genre has its own dedicated cross-country browsing page on Ceroxi.
+Beyond Classical, popular genres broadcast from Hong Kong include News, Public Radio, Pop, and 9 more.
+Each genre has its own dedicated cross-country browsing page on Ceroxi Radio.

-Most Hong Kong Classical stations broadcast continuously, 24 hours a day.
-Ceroxi runs regular health checks on every station and only lists those verified as currently reachable.
-If a station goes offline, it's automatically removed from the listing within hours.
+Most Hong Kong Classical stations broadcast continuously, day and night.
+Ceroxi Radio runs regular health checks and only lists currently-reachable stations — any station that goes offline is removed within hours.

 Internet radio is live and curated — DJs and station programmers choose what plays in real time, often introducing tracks you'd never discover through an algorithmic playlist.
 Stations from Hong Kong reflect local music culture and language.
 There are no monthly subscriptions, no playback limits, and no skips counter.